SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ### `witcherscript-ide.languageServer.syntaxAnalysis`
 Enable syntax analysis in the language server.
 True by default.
 This may require window reload if there are unresolved syntax analysis related diagnostics present.

+### `witcherscript-ide.languageServer.rayonThreads`
+Number of threads allocated to parallel data computation.
+Leave at 0 for automatic configuration.
+Change requires extension reload.

 ### `witcherscript-ide.debug.enableDebugFeatures`
 Enables debug features used for development.
 False by default.
 Change requires extension reload.